yiisoft/docs/021-changelog-upgrade.md

 In the changelog file lines should be ordered as New, Chg, Enh, Bug.

 "#42" above is the number of issue or pull request corresponding to the change. "author1" is the GitHub nickname of the code author. "author2" is additional author.
+Author nickname MUST be prefixed by `@`.

 ## Upgrade